Geerodge/georgemc.co.uk/src/newsletters/draft/11-marketing-must-know-principles.md

 But without action and consistency.

-It’s pointless.
+It's pointless.

-You’ve got be patient and stick to the plan, using data to guide you.
+You've got be patient and stick to the plan, using data to guide you.

 &nbsp;
 ## Know Your Who, What and Why